craflin/CDeploy/README.md

 cmake --build /your/projectr/dir --target package
 ```

-On Visual Studio, you will have to compile the `DEBUG_BUILD` target first to ensure that a debug is available for packaging.
+With Visual Studio, you will have to compile the `DEBUG_BUILD` target first to ensure that a debug is available for packaging.
 Then build the `package` in `Release` configuration.

 ```
 cmake --build /your/projectr/dir --target DEBUG_BUILD